Princess Anne Hospital

-The Princess Anne Hospital is a maternity hospital in Southampton, England, adjacent to Southampton General Hospital.
+The Princess Anne Hospital is a maternity hospital in Southampton, England, to the north of Southampton General Hospital.
 It is operated by the University Hospital Southampton NHS Foundation Trust.

 History

-The hospital opened by Princess Anne on 28 March 1981.
+The hospital was commissioned by the National Health Service to serve as a dedicated maternity hospital in the 1970s.
+The site selected was open land on the north side of Coxford Road, opposite Southampton General Hospital.
+The new hospital was designed in the modern style, built in brick and glass and was opened by Princess Anne on 28 March 1981.
+During the 1980s, c.
+5,000 babies were being born there every year.

 The hospital was the location for the first two series of Channel 4's One Born Every Minute broadcast in 2010 and 2011.
 A digital breast screening unit was established at the hospital in September 2013.
+In April 2019, the hospital was ranked by the US magazine, Newsweek, as one of the best 129 specialist care centres in the world.

+Princess Anne, who is Patron of the Royal College of Midwives, returned to the hospital for a visit and spoke to patients in February 2023.